 Only if they are both competing for first place.
-Make sure one print is more sedate than the other, ideally by choosing a smaller pattern or a more muted color palette.
-Beginner tip: pick prints in the same color family.
+Make sure one print is more sedate than the other, ideally by choosing a smaller pattern or a more muted colour palette.
+Beginner tip: pick prints in the same colour family.

 The contrast looks fresh.
 Throw in a strand of pearls for even more interest.

 Perhaps this rule was conceived when shoes were only made in black or brown?
 In today’s world of printed and embellished accessories, it seems completely ridiculous.
 If this feels unnatural, start with different colours of the same fabrics—you wouldn’t pair a grosgrain belt with patent pumps—and contrasts like tan and black or plum and navy.